 We are Darrold and Marty Glanville, owners of Sunrise Flour Mill in North Branch, MN.
 We produce single source, organic, heritage flours using a renewed milling technology from the 1930’s called the Unifine mill.
 It is a single pass, high velocity impact mill.
 Instead of grinding the grain, the mill shatters it into very minute particles, a technology that produces a super-fine and fluffy flour.
 Unifine flour will help anyone create luscious lofty baked goods and achieve better baking results than are normally achieved using conventional whole wheat.

 Not only is the process something we take pride in, but organic heritage grains are better for you, and many people find them to be more digestible than modern hybridized wheat.
-At Sunrise Flour Mill there are no added chemicals, we never bleach or bromate, and we privately test for the presence of glyphosate in our wheat.
+At Sunrise Flour Mill there are no added chemicals, and we never bleach or bromate.
+Our wheat is grown in nutrient-rich soil and is free from chemicals.
 It is our vision and mission to bring you the very best organic heritage wheat that not only help you be a better baker, but are also better for you.
-Not only is the process something we take pride in, but organic heritage wheat is better for you, and many people find it more digestible than modern hybridized wheat.
-At Sunrise Flour Mill there are no added chemicals and we never bleach or bromate.
-We are proud to say our products are 100% organic.
-It is our vision and mission to bring you the very best organic heritage wheat that not only helps you be a better baker, but also is better for you.

 What we are all about

 There are a few things that make us unique

 People continue to ask how two retired people with no background in baking started a garage business that outgrew the garage and has nearly outgrown our current building.

 Our story began with a quest for a good loaf of bread, the crusty, artisan type we had eaten in Europe.
 Unable to find it, Darrold began baking, seeking to make that loaf we couldn’t find.